Go directly to the content

 Pain relief for muscles & joints

-Many people use red light for back, neck, or shoulder pain.
+Many people use red light for back, neck, or shoulder complaints.
 It helps relax muscles and supports joint recovery.

 Inflammation & chronic pain

-For conditions like rheumatism, fibromyalgia, or long-term joint pain, red light can provide relief.
+For complaints such as rheumatism, fibromyalgia, or long-term joint pain, red light can provide relief.
 It has anti-inflammatory effects and supports the natural healing process.

 • Stimulate collagen production